johnitopaisah/alx-pre_course/README.md

-This is my second README.md
+Updating my readme file from the gitweb